Table of Contents

 - The leaves are rich in fibre and have laxative properties which cures constipation.
 Due to this property Bathua is also useful in piles.

 - Bathua seeds are rich in amino acids.
-Amino acids are the basic building blocks of the body and performs several important function in body.
+Amino acids are the basic building blocks of the body and performs several important function in the body.

-- Bathua leaves are good for liver, spleen and gall bladder.
+- Bathua leaves are good for the liver, spleen and gall bladder.
 You may drink 10 ml juice of leaves for keeping digestive system healthy.